 - Funds taken from your bank account without your permission.
 Some lenders take money from bank accounts illegally, which can lead to future financial difficulties.

-Since Nunavut doesn’t impose the same payday loan regulations as other provinces, there are more risks associated with borrowing short-term loans both online and in-person.
-Make sure to read the fine print on payday loan contracts and look for short-term loan alternatives wherever possible.
+Since payday loans in Nunavut are regulated at the federal level, there are more risks associated with borrowing payday loans both online and in-person.
+Make sure to read the fine print on payday loan contracts and look for short-term financing alternatives wherever possible.

-How to file a complaint against a lender
+How to file a complaint against a payday loan lender in Nunavut

 You can contact Consumer Affairs at (866) 223-8139 to discuss your options for filing a complaint.
 Since payday lenders aren’t regulated in Nunavut, there’s very little the government can do to protect consumers.
-That being said, there’s no harm in reporting malpractice, particularly if the payday lender is charging more than $60 per $100 on your loan.
+That being said, there’s no harm in reporting malpractice, particularly if the payday lender is charging more than $60 in fees per $100 borrowed.

 Nunavut assistance programs